 This continued into my university years, where the homework was piled even higher.
 Read for pleasure?
 Who had the time for that?
 I even tried several times to read my Bible, but the progress never lasted long; I was soon met again with assignments at every turn.

 But then last year, I took a Fantasy Literature course, where I was required by my professor to read fantasy literature novels, and in doing so I came to a few new realizations.
 I loved reading them, and my childlike love for books was reignited.
 As a result, I’ve been reading consistently in my spare time ever since.
-Come join me as I share my tips.
+Perhaps you have also struggled with finding spare time to read.
+If you have, come join me as I share some tactics that worked for me.

 1. Change your perspective.